neurocyte/zat/README.md

 Supply files to highlight on the command line.
 Multiple files will be appended like with cat.
 If no files are on the command line zat will read from stdin.
-Override the language with --lang and select a different theme with --theme.
+Override the language with --language and select a different theme with --theme.
 The default theme will be read from ~/.config/flow/config.json if found.

 See --help for full command line.